Public Access qualified

 - Ecclesiastic Law

 Jonathan has a varied civil practice.
-He is a member of the Government Legal Department’s ‘junior juniors’ scheme and has accepted instructions from the Foreign and Commonwealth Office (in the Kenya Emergency Group Litigation), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse issues), Attorney General’s Office (in national security litigation), and Ofqual (in relation to regulatory enforcement).
-He also has experience of High Court and Upper Tribunal litigation arising out of professional regulation matters.
+Over the last three years he has accepted instructions in a wide range of litigation and advisory matters from the Foreign and Commonwealth Office (in the Kenya Emergency Group Litigation), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse and safeguarding issues), Attorney General’s Office and Ministry of Defence (in national security litigation), and Ofqual (in relation to regulatory enforcement).
+He also has experience of High Court and Upper Tribunal litigation arising out of professional regulation matters, and in the full range of civil hearings in the County Court.

 Jonathan has also advised in and assisted with a wide range of cases in the Employment Tribunal and Employment Appeal Tribunal involving claims of religious discrimination, pregnancy and maternity discrimination, disability discrimination, and unfair dismissal, as well as the full range of non-contentious employment law matters.
 Before coming to the Bar, he worked in a number of senior HR-related (and other) roles within the Civil Service and gained wide-ranging practical experience of employment law matters as a trustee and school governor.